-MX30LF1G18AC is composed by 64 pages of (2,048+64)-byte in two NAND strings structure with 32 serial connected cells in each string.
+MX30LF2G18AC NAND device is divided into two planes, which is composed by 64 pages of (2,048+64)-byte in two NAND strings structure with 32 serial connected cells in each string.
 Each page has an additional 64 bytes for ECC and other purposes.
 The device has an on-chip buffer of 2,112 bytes for data load and access.
 Each 2K-Byte page has the two area, one is the main area which is 2048-bytes and the other is spare area which is 64-byte.

-There are four address cycles for the address allocation, please refer to the table below.
+There are five address cycles for the address allocation, please refer to the table below.